Juan Mancín

 Juan Ernesto Mancín Salami (born 31 January 2000) is a Venezuelan footballer who plays as a right winger.

 Club career

 Metropolitanos

 Mancín is a product of Metropolitanos.
 He got his official debut for Metropolitanos on 18 February 2018 in a Venezuelan Primera División game against Deportivo La Guaira.
 He ended his first season as a professional, with a total of 10 appearances in all tournaments.

 Mancín scored his first professional goal on 24 August 2019 in a 3–0 victory against Zulia FC in the Venezuelan Primera División.
 He ended the 2019 season with six goals in 25 games.

 In August 2020, Mancín signed a one-year contract extension until the end of 2021.
 After a 2021 season, where he scored five goals in 23 games, Metropolitanos announced on 10 January 2022 that Mancín wouldn't extend his contract and had left the club.

+On 16 January 2023, the club confirmed that Mancín had signed for Metropolitanos again.